Why You Shouldn’t Worry About ETF Closures

 In short, that’s just nonsense.
 As with any financial instrument, with innovation also comes complexity, and ETFs are no exception.
 Similar to how mutual funds saw a meteoric rise in popularity in the 1980s and ’90s followed by waves of contraction, the ETF industry too must mature.
 Simply put, ETF closures are a natural part of the industry’s life cycle.
-Given the recent announcement of closures to come from Direxion, Russell and FocusShares, many have been quick to point fingers and exaggerate how these liquidations are a sign of weakness for the industry as a whole.
+Given the announcement in 2012 of closures to come from Direxion, Russell and FocusShares, many have been quick to point fingers and exaggerate how these liquidations are a sign of weakness for the industry as a whole.
 Once again, that’s just nonsense.

 Relax, It’s Healthy